 The importance of a healthy diet

-When things get stressful, and you need to push through and finish a task, stay awake to complete an essay, or stay alert long enough to take care of someone, how do you get that extra energy?
-Do you reach for the snack foods?
-The chips, the chocolate, the soda?
+When your day gets stressful and you need to push through and finish a task, stay awake to complete an essay, or stay alert long enough to take care of someone, how do you get that extra energy?
+Do you reach for the snack foods – the chips, the chocolate, the soda?
 Or do you focus more on eating nutrient-rich foods such as peanuts, lemon water, and fruit?

 Healthier foods, such as oily fish, nuts, root vegetables, green leafy vegetables, whole grains, and fruits, reduce our stress levels in general and help us feel more emotionally resilient in the face of stress when it comes up.

 Studies have proven that the way we choose to nourish our bodies directly influences our mental health and well-being.
 The research links bacteria in the gut microbiome to the production of serotonin, a neurotransmitter that is responsible for governing and regulating mood, along with feelings of well-being and happiness.

 Over 95 percent of serotonin is produced by the gut microbiome, which makes your diet a key player in your mental well-being and your capacity to engage effectively, healthily, and happily with the world around you.